canonical/acceptable/README.md

 - Views can be tagged with 'API flags', providing a way to test under-development views in a production environment.
-This opens the door to a more regular, predictable feature development velcoty.
+This opens the door to a more regular, predictable feature development velocity.

 - View input and output is validated using [jsonschema](http://json-schema.org/).
 This allows views to express their